 Heroic Sacrifice: He is nearly sucked into a mini black hole after he pushes Jane away from the grenade's path in The Dark World; Thor saves him in the nick of time.
 Loki then appears to have died defending his brother from Kurse's brutal beating, but it turns out that the stab wound he received wasn't fatal.

 Inferiority Superiority Complex: He chooses to deal with his crippling self-worth issues by trying to blow up/subjugate worlds.
 If you want to see him lose his cool, try challenging his power and/or authority and watch him shout you down with declarations of how great and powerful he is.
 This is particularly evident in several scenes in The Avengers; the less control he has, the louder and angrier he becomes.

-Insane Troll Logic: Loki's motivation in The Avengers follows as this: He wants to conquer Earth, because if humans are too busy worshipping him they won't be fighting any wars.
+Insane Troll Logic: Loki's motivation in The Avengers follows as this—He wants to conquer Earth, because if humans are too busy worshiping him, they won't be fighting any wars.
 He never really figured that they just might be warring against him.
 Thor calls him out on this during the final battle in New York, but he doesn't care.